simodalla/open-helpdesk/README.rst

 Overview
 ========

-OpenHelpdesk is an helpdesk ticket management system for Django/Mezzanine project
+OpenHelpdesk is an helpdesk ticket management system for Django/Mezzanine project.

-This project is under development.

 Dependencies